dobin/yookiterm-challenges/challenge11/challenge11.md

 0xffffdc1d:     0x90909090      0x90909090      0x90909090      0x90909090
 ```

-We can simple look where EIP is pointing, and realize that the actual shellcode
+We can simply look where EIP is pointing, and realize that the actual shellcode
-seems to be several bytes behind the current EIP.
+seems to be several dozen bytes behind the current EIP.
 The `0x90` actually start at
 around `0xffffdbed`.
 Lets jump a bit more in the middle of the shellcode,
 lets say at address `0xffffdc0d`: